nexmo-se/opentok-websocket/README.md

 ## How it works

-1. launch the app by executing "./vonage-rti-connector [api-key] [session-id] [token] [websocket-url] [publisher-name]"
+1. Launch the app by executing ``` ./vonage-rti-connector [api-key] [session-id] [token] [websocket-url] [publisher-name] ```
 2. This app will connect to a opentok session with given credentials
-3. connect to the websocket url provided
+3. Connect to the websocket url provided
-4. subscribe to the stream whose publisher name matches the one provided on command-line
+4. Subscribe to the stream whose publisher name matches the one provided on command-line
-5. send initial JSON payload to the websocket end-point {"uid":"xyz123","sampling_rate":"16000"}.
+5. Send initial JSON payload to the websocket end-point {"uid":"xyz123","sampling_rate":"16000"}.
 Here uid is the [publisher-name] passed on commandline
-6. send audio received from the subscriber to the websocket.
+6. Send audio received from the subscriber to the websocket.
-7. received audio from websocket, buffer it and send it in real-time to the opentok session.
+7. Receive audio from websocket, buffer it and send it in real-time to the opentok session.
 Name of the publisher is [publisher-name]_rti
-8. receive json payload from websocket and send it to opentok session using signal (with type "rti")
+8. Receive json payload from websocket and send it to opentok session using signal (with type "rti")
-9. app will kill itself if either the publisher we are monitoring has left the session or the websocket has closed.
+9. App will kill itself if either the publisher we are monitoring has left the session or the websocket has closed.